willeccles/embedded-linux-handbook/rt-software.md

 compete with interrupt handlers and the like, causing a lot of slowdowns.
 Instead, max your tasks out at 98 when using FIFO or RR scheduling.

-Again, in accordance with best practices, you should avoid memory allocation in hot paths of real-time tasks.
+As usual, in accordance with best practices, you should avoid memory allocation in hot paths of real-time tasks.
 You should use statically allocated memory when possible, or if you must use dynamic allocation, you should allocate it ahead of time as much as possible.
 At the very least, you should allocate a pool of memory to use later on if you must.